taggify/dev-challenge/README.md

 appealing weather widget.
 The challenge can be modified as needed to meet specific requirements.
 The challenger's documentation, code style, and testing will be evaluated as part of the challenge.

+Once the challenge is completed please send us a mail to jobs@taggify.net with an updated CV and the forked project to revision.